 “Reading is the creative center of a writer’s life.
 I take a book with me everywhere I go, and find there are all sorts of opportunities to dip in.
 The trick is to teach yourself to read in small sips as well as in long swallows.
 Waiting rooms were made for books—of course!
 But so are theater lobbies before the show, long and boring checkout lines, and everyone’s favorite, the john.
 You can even read while you’re driving, thanks to the audiobook revolution.
 Of the books I read each year, anywhere from six to a dozen are on tape.
 As for all the wonderful radio you will be missing, come on—how many times can you listen to Deep Purple sing “Highway Star”?

 Reading at meals is considered rude in polite society, but if you expect to succeed as a writer, rudeness should be the second-to-least of your concerns.
 The least of all should be polite society and what it expects.
 If you intend to write as truthfully as you can, your days as a member of polite society are numbered, anyway.”Stephen King, On Writing: A Memoir of the Craft

-To celebrate the launch of Stephen King’s novel The Outsider scheduled for bookshelves May 22 (you can pre-order it on Amazon), Goodreads asked Stephen King to list out his top 10 favorite books of all time.
+To celebrate the launch of Stephen King’s novel The Outsider in March 2018, Goodreads asked Stephen King to list out his top 10 favorite books of all time.

-The voracious reader and prolific writer never felt satisfied with his final selections but he played along anyway.
+The voracious reader and prolific writer never felt satisfied with his final selections, but he played along anyway.
 See below for the complete list.